 2001 – 2003; 2005 – 2006

-KIRK EICHELBERGER returns to OSJ during the 2015-16 season as Zuniga in Bizet’s Carmen, and was a featured artist in the Irene Dalis Memorial Concert in 2015.
+KIRK EICHELBERGER returned to OSJ during the 2015-16 season as Zuniga in Bizet’s Carmen, and was a featured artist in the Irene Dalis Memorial Concert in 2015.
 With Festival Opera, he appeared as the Music Master in Richard Strauss’ Ariadne auf Naxos.
 Other recent performances for Mr. Eichelberger include The Emperor in Tan Dun’s Tea with Opera Company of Philadelphia, Mephistopheles in Faust with Opera Grand Rapids, Sparafucile in Rigoletto with Vancouver Opera, and Ferrando in Il trovatore with Opera Manitoba.
 He also appeared as Don Fernando in Fidelio with the Opera Company of Philadelphia, The Four Villains in The Tales of Hoffman with Opera Theatre of Saint Louis, the title role in Le Nozze di Figaro for Opera Memphis, and Alidoro in La Cenerentola with Sacramento Opera.

 In the 2011-12 season, Mr. Eichelberger was a featured soloist with the Midsummer Mozart Festival in a performance of Mozart’s Great Mass in C minor.
 In 2010, he appeared as Méphistophélès (Faust) with Dayton Opera, a role he repeated in 2011 with Opera Birmingham.
 During the summer of 2010, Mr. Eichelberger appeared as Raimondo in Festival Opera’s production of Lucia di Lammermoor, and returned to Opera San José in the fall to perform the role of Alexei Karenin in the company’s production of Anna Karenina.